 Staff are skilled in planning their cross curriculum topics, taking into account the needs of all the children in their class.
 For this reason we operate a two year rolling program of topics to ensure that this progression and coverage is kept.

-We us a resource called 'Cornerstones' which allows staff to research what is needed, and place it in meaningful topics, leading to a balanced, sequential and above all fun way to learn.
+We use a resource called 'Cornerstones' which allows staff to research what is needed, and place it in meaningful topics, leading to a balanced, sequential and above all fun way to learn.
+More about Cornerstones

 We like to look at our children as individuals and provide them with the support they need as individuals.
 This includes any child who has a specific learning difficulty or special educational need and any a child who is very able, gifted or talented.